 Did you know that depression is a mental illness that affects a growing number of Americans?
 However, very few affected individuals undergo depression treatment.
-Many others self-medicate with drugs or alcohol to deal with symptoms.
-Phoenix Rising can assist you with managing both.
+Many others self-medicate with drugs or alcohol to deal with the symptoms.
+Phoenix Rising can assist you with our depression treatment program.

 Is It Depression?